21-Hydroxylase: Mechanism

-The CYP21A2 gene travels in tandem with a pseudogene, CYP21P1, and the high degree of sequence similarity between them indicates that these two genes are evolving in tandem through intergenic exchange of DNA.
-The CYP21A2 gene is located within the RCCX cluster (an abbreviation composed of the names of the genes RP (a former name for STK19 serine/threonine kinase 19), C4, CYP21 and TNX), which is the most complex gene cluster in the human genome.
-It is part of the major histocompatibility complex class III (MHC class III), which is the most gene-dense region of the human genome, containing many genes that yet have unknown function or structure.
-Due to the high degree of homology between the CYP21A2 gene and the CYP21P1 pseudogene and the complexity of the locus, it is difficult to study the CYP21A2 gene at the molecular level.

 Clinical significance

 Congenital adrenal hyperplasia

 Genetic variants in the CYP21A2 gene cause a disturbance in the development of the enzyme, leading to congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency.
 Gene conversion events involving the functional gene and the pseudogene account for many cases of steroid 21-hydroxylase deficiency.
 CAH is an autosomal recessive disorder.
-There are multiple forms of CAH, broken down into classical and nonclassical forms based on the amount of enzyme function retained.
+There are multiple forms of CAH, defined as classical and nonclassical forms based on the amount of enzyme function still present in the patient.

-The classical forms occur in approximately 1 in 10000 to 1 in 20000 births globally, and include the salt-wasting and simple-virilizing forms.
+The classical forms occur in approximately 1 in 10000 to 1 in 20000 births globally, and includes both the salt-wasting (excessive excretion of sodium via the urine causing hyponatremia and dehydration) and simple-virilizing forms.
 Complete loss of enzymatic activity causes the salt-wasting form.
-Variations in the structure of 21-hydroxylase are related to the clinical severity of congenital adrenal hyperplasia.
-Cortisol and aldosterone deficits are associated with life-threatening salt-loss (hence salt-wasting), as the steroids play roles in regulating sodium homeostasis.
+Variations in the structure of steroid 21-hydroxylase are related to the clinical severity of congenital adrenal hyperplasia.
+Cortisol and aldosterone deficits are associated with life-threatening sodium loss, as the steroids play roles in regulating sodium homeostasis.
 Simple-virilizing CAH patients (~1-2% enzyme function) maintain adequate sodium homeostasis, but exhibit other symptoms shared by the salt-wasting form, including accelerated growth in childhood and ambiguous genitalia in female neonates.

-The nonclassical form is the mildest one, retaining about 20% to 50% of enzyme function.
+The nonclassical form is the mildest condition, retaining about 20% to 50% of enzyme function.
 This form is associated with mild and clinically silent cortisol impairment, but an excess of androgens post-puberty.